cv21rgt/OpenCV-CPP-Tutorial/4_Sparse_Large_Arrays/Sparse_Large_Arrays.md

     // a) Find element at position (6, 0) from a 2-D Sparse array
+    //    Accessing elements using cv::SparseMat::ptr() is the same for sparse
+    //    arrays created using the class 'cv::SparseMat' or 'cv::SparseMat_'

     int i0 = 6; // element index
     int i1 = 0; // element index